febiAlfarabi/pojoing/README.md

 	    String secured;
     }

-The above code will automatically generate a duplicate java and also compiled class called **PersonDto** where you can find inside the **generated-source** folder inside your maven project.
+The above code will automatically generate a duplicate java and also compiled class called **PersonDto** where you can find in the **generated-source** folder inside your maven project.

     public class PersonDto{